mendelgusmao/CGI-for-LCD-Smartie/README.md

 > * Rewrite almost every function or method to use char* instead of strings
 > * Make the plugin run cgi4lcd.exe if it's not being executed
+> * Allow configuration of interval/timeout per-language, per-script and per-function
+> * Use threads instead of a server process
 > * *[Your suggestion here]*

 FINALLY